JeremyCade/jeremycade.github.io/about.md

 #### 2002-16 AussieWeb (Software Engineer)

-AussieWeb is a data driven engineering organisation that provides digital marketing expertise to small-medium enterprises (SME) in Asia Pacific and Oceania.
+AussieWeb is a data driven engineering organisation that provides digital marketing expertise to small-medium enterprises (SME) in the Asia Pacific and Oceania (APAC) region.
-AussieWeb is one of only 16 Google AdWords partners in Australia.

 ### Baseball